Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 hell I don't know if I've ever existed
 <br>
-this could have happened all the same:
+this could have been how it was all along:
 <br>
 <br>
 ![_config.yml]({{ site.baseurl }}/images/possessed-engineer.png)